musyelevateher/Hotel-website-I/README.md

 cd Hotel-website-I
 ```
 3. **Open the HTML Files**:
- Open `index.html` in your preffered web browser to view the project.
+ Open `Index.html` in your preffered web browser to view the project.

  ##Usage

- -The CSS file (`styles.css`) includes various sections with classes that define the layout and styles for the web page.
+ -The CSS file (`Style.css`) includes various sections with classes that define the layout and styles for the web page.
  -To make any adjustments,edit the `styles.css` file, and the changes will reflect on the web page upon refreshing the browser.
  - All repititive contents in html had been cleared leaving parent container for each section and it will be rendered dynamically using Javascript "Main.js".